Jindřich Fügner

-Jindřich Fügner (born Heinrich Fügner, 12 September 1822, Prague – 15 November 1865, Prague) was co-founder (together with Miroslav Tyrš) and the first starosta (leader) of the Czech sport organization Sokol.
+Jindřich Fügner (born Heinrich Fügner, 12 September 1822 – 15 November 1865) was a Czech sports administrator.
+He was the co-founder (together with Miroslav Tyrš) and the first starosta (leader) of the Sokol movement.

 Biography

-He was born in Prague (baptized in the church.
-Stephen) to Peter (1787-1863) and Frances (Františka) (1794-1863) Fügner.
-His father was a businessman (Handelsmann), a native of Leitmeritz.
+Fügner was born in Prague to Peter (1787–1863) and Frances (Františka) (1794–1863) Fügner.
+His father was a businessman (Handelsmann), a native of Litoměřice.
 Police records show that the family of Peter and Frances had two daughters: Caroline and Julia and three sons: Ferdinand, Heinrich and Wilhelm.